 Here are some ideas to get you going:

-Adult Coloring Books.
 These are all the rage!
-Channel your inner child and destress with some contemplative coloring.
+Channel your inner child and de-stress with some contemplative coloring.
 Put on the music from your high school years and reminisce.

-Photo Session.
-As a photographer, this sounds more like work to me now, but there was a time when it was a blast!
+We used to do this early on in our marriage, before the invention of camera phones, and even then it was a blast!
 Plan your photo shoot, pose your subject (each other) and take turns modeling for the camera.

 Going Out Dates